B.A., Virginia Polytechnic Institute and State University

 M.A., Ph.D., University of Wisconsin-Madison

-Dr. Goodrich's major research interests lie in Modern German history with a broad, integrative approach to the various sub-fields.
+Dr. Goodrich's research interests lie in Modern Central European history with a broad, integrative approach to the various sub-fields.
 In particular, his research and teaching emphasize cultural and social history with an eye towards the interplay of various factors such as labor, gender, sexuality, and religion.
-However, the nature of Dr. Goodrich's research into religion and identity also requires a comparative view of European and American experiences, reflected in his interest in American labor history and pan-European subjects.
+However, the nature of his research into religion and identity also requires a comparative view of European and American experiences, reflected in his interest in transnational history.
 Perhaps at heart he is more of a generalist than a specialist.

 “Austro-Marxism.”
 The International Encyclopedia of World Protest and Revolution: 1500 to the Present, ed.
 Immanuel Ness (London: Blackwell, 2008).